Ages 6 - 12 years

 Children develop strong skills in reading, writing, mathematics, geometry, geography, history, biology, botany, and social studies through an integrated, core curriculum that begins with thought provoking and inspiring stories.

-Most students enter the Elementary Program from the HRIMS Children's House program (ages 3 - 6), though the school considers a small number of outside students each year who meet certain criteria.
+Most students enter the Lower Elementary Program (ages 6-9) from the HRIMS Children's House program (ages 3-6), and continue through the Upper Elementary Program (ages 9-12).
+The school considers a small number of outside students each year who meet certain criteria.

 The Great Lessons